What’s In Your Water? Part 1

 HiBar

-HiBar conditioner bar packaging and blue bar
+HiBar conditioner bar packaging and blue bar.

 I am still on the fence about this one.
 It is also a little costly and I don’t like the scent of the blue moisturize bar.
 But the shape is unique as you can see.
 The bar is made to hold in your hand while you rub the angled flat part of the bar directly onto your hair.
-This creates no friction or tugging and allows me to conditioner my hair much more thoroughly.
+This creates no friction or tugging and allows me to condition my hair much more thoroughly.
 The same goes for washing my son’s hair – I can conditioner it quicker without tugging, which of course makes hair washing better for him!
-So I do really like the shape but I may need to try a different scent.
-If I do, I’ll update this post.
+So I do like the shape but I may need to try a different scent.
+If I do, I’ll update this article.
 HiBar Conditioner bars are free of sulfates, phthalates, silicones, or parabens.
 They also sell shampoo bars.
 These are sold only in cardboard packaging, no plastic packaging.

-Photo by Karolina Grabowska from Pexels
+Photo by Karolina Grabowska from Pexels.

 Let Go of Guilt